PlayStation's Spider-Man is coming to PC

 This is a big one: Insomniac's PlayStation-exclusive Spider-Man is coming to PC.
 Sony announced this latest PC port in its State of Play event on Thursday, with "Remastered" appended to its title.
-Even better: the PC port includes PS5 spin-off Miles Morales as well.
+Even better: Miles Morales is also being ported to PC.

 Marvel's Spider-Man hit the PlayStation 4 in 2018 and was praised for nailing the character's movement and style.
 It's in rare company as a truly great comic book game alongside the likes of Batman: Arkham Asylum, and also the best-selling superhero game ever made, despite being a platform exclusive.
 Now a whole bunch of PC players are going to be able to get their hands on it, too.
 Here's what I really want to know: how does the web slinging feel on a mouse?